openstack-archive/fuel-plugin-nsxv/doc/test/source/test_suite_system.rst

 Pings should  get a response.

-Check connectivity VMs to public network.
+Check connectivity Vms to public network.
 -----------------------------------------